 Update Your Information

 With 3 out of 4 consumers looking to third party sites (like Yelp and Google) to find information about local business, it’s essential that you create a unified plan with consistent information across all search platforms.
-An easy way to do this is by enlisting a business listing management service like Yext, which instantly updates your information everywhere across hundreds of business listing websites, including the big dogs like Google, Facebook, Yelp, and more.
+An easy way to do this is by enlisting a business listing management service like BrightLocal or Yext, which instantly updates your information everywhere across hundreds of business listing websites, including the big dogs like Google, Facebook, Yelp, and more.
 This can save you a lot of time and headaches down the road if your information isn’t updated uniformly.

 Utilizing Yelp’s page upgrade options are another way to differentiate and optimize your profile.
 While not necessary if you’re looking to keep Yelp free for your business, these upgrades do come with a few added perks, including an editable slideshow, CTA buttons, and a highlight bar.
 But before you dive into these paid options, make sure your profile is fully optimized before you start paying for features.
 Experimenting with these options first can give you an idea if paid ads will be worth it for your business down the line.
 We’re also happy to help evaluate if you’re in a good position for Yelp Ads – contact Jack & Bean for a free Yelp consultation.